SunnysideAaron/statch/README.md

 - links data sources to templates
 - provides tools to expose SQL schema and queries to the templating package

-Originally inspired by [sqlc](https://github.com/sqlc-dev/sqlc).
-If you are looking for a tool to generate code from SQL queries, take a look at sqlc. statch does allow for code generation from SQL queries.
+Originally inspired by [sqlc](https://github.com/sqlc-dev/sqlc). statch does allow for code generation from SQL queries.
 But takes a higher level approach.

 What separates statch from other code generators: